upa-io/chassis-microservice/README.md

 # chassis-microservice
-Repository for Chassis Microservice hat inherits from  Microservice Chassis Starter and from Microservice Starter Parent.
+Repository for Chassis Microservice that inherits from  Microservice Chassis Starter and from Microservice Starter Parent.